|

 of the Asteraceae]; some suggest a wrong derivation from lipos,

-- Liquidam'bar: from the Latin liquidus, "liquid, flowing,"
+Liquidam'bar: from the Latin liquidus, "liquid, flowing,"

 and the Arabic ambar or anbar, "ambergris,"

-- Lis'tera: after Martin Lister (1638-1711), an English naturalist
+Lis'tera: named for Martin Lister (1638-1711), an English naturalist

 and physician.
-The following is quoted from Wikipedia: "He was
+The following is quoted from

 nephew of Sir Matthew Lister, physician to Anne, queen of James I,

-and to Charles I. He was educated at St John's College, Cambridge,
+and to Charles I. He was educated at St. John's College, Cambridge,

 1655, graduated in 1658/9, and was elected a fellow in 1660.
 He became